ab00s1/testimonials-grid-section-main/README.md

 # Frontend Mentor - Testimonials grid section

-## The challenge is to design following responsive design using HTML and CSS
+## The challenge is to design following responsive webpage using HTML and CSS

 ![Design preview for the Testimonials grid section coding challenge](./design/desktop-preview.jpg)